roysubs/custom_bash/README.md

 # WSL Setup Steps

 The following is the full syntax for all steps for an Ubuntu distro (Ubuntu partnered with Microsoft for the WSL project so their images are probably the most stable).
 Note that each distro is an independent VM (running on Hyper-V), but they are completely managed by the OS and so have almost instant start times.
-WSL VM folders (before making changes and installing software) are usually around 1 GB per instance:
+WSL VM folders (before making changes and installing software) are usually around 1 GB per instance.
+[WSL1 vs WSL2](https://docs.microsoft.com/en-us/windows/wsl/compare-versions#understanding-wsl-2-uses-a-vhd-and-what-to-do-if-you-reach-its-max-size), [Docker with WSL2 Backend](https://docs.docker.com/desktop/windows/wsl/)

 \# Install WSL using DISM
 Note: If you're running version 2004 of Windows 10 or later with all the latest optional updates,